MANAGE MY Events

 A live interactive demo lets you see a real neural network processing in real time, making the concepts tangible rather than abstract.

-Format: A 60-minute talk with live visual demonstration.
+Format: A 45-minute talk with live visual demonstration, plus time for questions.

 Industry Dinner